International Human Rights

 Enrollment: 18 students

-This seminar aims to analyze contemporary international human rights: their historical and philosophical bases, their substantive content and the institutions and processes for their enforcement.
-The focus is on global (essentially United Nations) activity.
-The course emphasizes the legal dimension of human rights rather than the moral or political aspects.
+This class analyzes contemporary international human rights: their historical and philosophical bases, their substantive content, and the procedural and institutional means for their enforcement.
+The course focuses on global human rights activity and emphasizes the legal dimension of human rights rather than their moral or political aspects.

 Assessment is based primarily on a research paper to be submitted by the end of the semester on a topic in international human rights law of each student’s choice, subject to instructor approval.
 Each student will give a class presentation on their paper topic.
 Evaluation will also be based on class participation.
 Student research papers may satisfy either the Capstone writing requirement or no formal writing requirement.
 Only a few students will be allowed to do the Capstone.
 How these few will be chosen will be discussed the first day of class.